Glassy disorder-induced effects in noisy dynamics of Bose-Hubbard and Fermi-Hubbard systems: Dynamics of quenched averaged observables

 \section{Dynamics of quenched averaged observables}

 After looking at the ground state properties, the next step is to evolve the system in time in the presence of noise that a real experimental set-up would suffer from.
 In the context of realising the Bose-Hubbard or Fermi-Hubbard Hamiltonian with cold atoms in optical lattices, an often unavoidable noise source is the spontaneous emissions, due to the atoms coupling to the vacuum modes of the electromagnetic field.
-In an event of spontaneous emission, the atom can be thought of being subject to a position measurement on a length scale given by the wave-number of the emitted photon.
-As these photons are typically in the optical range, the atom is localised within a lattice site.
 This practically reduces a coherent atomic wavefunction to an incoherent mixture of localised Wannier states at different lattice sites, causing dephasing.
 Microscopic understanding for the mechanism of spontaneous emission enables one to write down the corresponding master equation for the atomic density operator under the suitable approximations, viz.~the dipole, Born-Markov, and rotating wave approximations.
-In optical lattice experiments with bosons, where one considers only the lowest Bloch band of the lattice, the resulting decoherence operators can be shown to be the number operators at each site \cite{Pichler2010}.
-The lowest approximation works very well due to the ultracold temperature and typical tight confinement of the lattice.
-On the other hand, in experiments with fermions, the two spin species are usually realised with two different hyperfine states of a particular atomic sample \cite{Greif2013,Cazalilla2009,Gorshkov2010,Scazza2014,Zhang2014,Cazalilla2014}, and spontaneously emitted photons from these two species are practically identical due to the large detuning of the laser frequency (that generates the optical lattice) from the atomic transition frequency.
-In this case, the decohering mechanism at a particular site does not depend on the spin species present there, but only on the total number of particles at the site, again in the lowest band approximation.
+The resulting decoherence operators can be shown to be the number operators at each site both in the bosonic case~\cite{Pichler2010} and in the case two-species fermions~\cite{Greif2013,Cazalilla2009,Gorshkov2010,Scazza2014,Zhang2014,Cazalilla2014}.
 Therefore, the Lindblad form of the master equation for the system density operator $\rho$ in both cases can be represented as